Carol Miles

 Areas of Interest

-- Focus: High value vegetable crops, including wasabi, pea shoots, edamame, niche-market dry beans, wasabi, icebox watermelon, leafy greens, grafted vegetables; plasticulture; hard cider
+- Focus: High value vegetable crops, including wasabi, pea shoots, edamame, niche-market dry beans, icebox watermelon, leafy greens, grafted vegetables; plasticulture; hard cider

 Educational Background